- Fix our broken tax lien process.

-Until very recently, the City of Poughkeepsie had no means to recoup its costs when caring for blighted properties.
-Thanks to the late Councilman Tracy Herman we have a Foreclosure Bond Ordinance which gives the city $10,000 for each vacant property.
+Until very recently, the City of Poughkeepsie had no means to recoup its costs when caring for blighted and vacant properties.
+Thanks to the late Councilman Tracy Herman we have a Foreclosure Bond Ordinance which gives the city $10,000 for each vacant property for upkeep.

 But we need to go further, and our current Council has spent most of their time grandstanding instead of acting.
 Over the years, Poughkeepsie’s inaction has given our downtown an enormous number of vacant commercial rentals and residential units.
 In some cases, building owners had been given tax breaks if they took rentals off the market, rather than be taxed at the highest and best use of their property.
 We are not the only city in NY facing this problem, and we can learn from our neighbors to quickly enact laws and ordinances to change these policies.

 There are plenty of examples of towns and cities using landlord incentives and strong code and tax enforcement to fill-in vacant units and build a thriving downtown.
 Not only does this type of effort improve the tax base, but it helps lower rents to affordable levels naturally by putting units back into the market.
 We don’t need to sacrifice parkland or gentrify the city to get ahead.
 There are plenty of underutilized buildings and vacant lots we should get back onto our tax roles and filled with productive jobs and family housing for our residents.

 Restore our IDA and bring affordable housing and jobs